-For your safety, make certain that the following items have been checked and rechecked before you take your RV unit on the road.
-Make certain that all items inside of your RV unit are secured (e.g., lawn chairs, pots and pans, TV, etc.).
-As you travel, these items (if not secured) may become damaged or may damage the interior of your unit.
+For your safety, make certain that the following items have been checked and rechecked before you take your RV on the road.
+Make certain that all items inside of your RV are secured (e.g., lawn chairs, pots and pans, TV, etc.).
+As you travel, these items, if not secured, may become damaged or may damage the interior of your RV.

-FRONT JACKS - The front jacks must be raised as far as possible.
+Front Jacks-The front jacks must be raised as far as possible

-LIGHTS - The following lights should be tested on both the RV and the tow vehicle: brake lights, warning lights, flashers, clearance lights, taillights and tow vehicle headlights.
+Lights-The following lights should be tested on both the RV and the tow vehicle: brake lights, warning lights, flashers, clearance lights, taillights and head-lights.
 Clean all lens covers.

-PIGTAIL - The pigtail should be connected properly to the tow vehicle's electrical harness.
+Pigtail-The pigtail should be connected properly to the tow vehicle's electrical harness.

-HITCH COUPLER/PINBOX - Inspect the hitch coupler or pinbox to be sure they have not loosened.
+Hitch Coupler/Pinbox-Inspect the hitch coupler or pinbox to be sure they have not loosened.

-REARVIEW MIRRORS - Adjust the rearview

-mirrors so that the driver can see the right and left sides of the unit.
+Rearview Mirrors-Adjust the rearview mirrors so that the driver can see the right and left sides of the unit.